Calling Yourself Creative with Jesse Harding

 3 takeaways

-After years of serial seed stage startup guru, Jesse’s takeaways are:
+After years of serial seed stage startups, Jesse’s takeaways are:

 1. Talk to “customers” weekly– people who have the same problem you have and are trying to solve.
 Even if it’s imperfect.
 Then iterate.
 Reid Hoffman said, “If you’re not embarrassed by your first version, you waited too long.”
 Get it out there when you’re still embarrassed, because it’s still easy to make changes.
 Ask people what their work around is?
 And how is your solution better?